 As long-term area-based tenures, community forests support long-term community economic development resulting in more self-reliant rural communities.
 The total annual cost of sales and expenditures is an indicator of the total economic activity generated by the community forest.

 Survey respondents report:

-1. The total value (\$) of sales and expenditures in the last year.
+- 1. The total value (\$) of sales in the reporting year. - 2.
+The total value (\$) of expenditures in the reporting year.